Begin Main Content Area

 Sidney Kimmel Medical College at Thomas Jefferson University, Philadelphia

-TJU is also planning several upcoming observational studies for patients receiving medical marijuana for cancer, chronic pain, and generalized anxiety disorder.
-Fill out this form to be contacted for future studies.
+TJU is also planning an upcoming observational study for patients receiving medical marijuana for generalized anxiety disorder.
+Please fill out this secure, online form to be contacted for current or future studies.
 For questions, please direct them via email at mmjstudy@jefferson.edu.

 University of Pittsburgh School of Medicine, Pittsburgh

-Along with their partner Goodblend is conducting an observational study on the effects of cannabis on acute pain, chronic pain, and inflammation in adult patients with sickle cell disease.
-Also completing a sophisticated retrospective analysis of the effects of cannabis on chronic pain, overall well-being, sleep, and opioid use with the UPMC Department of Anesthesiology.
-As future studies develop, information about participation will be made available.
+Along with their former partnered Clinical Registrant, the University of Pittsburgh School of Medicine conducted observational research on the effects of cannabis on acute pain, chronic pain, and inflammation in adult patients with sickle cell disease.
+They also completed a sophisticated retrospective analysis of the effects of cannabis on chronic pain, overall well-being, sleep, and opioid use with the UPMC Department of Anesthesiology.
+As future studies develop, more information will become available.

 Lake Erie College of Osteopathic Medicine-Erie (LECOM)